 With those factors in mind, here are 15 breeds organized by the family situations they fit best.

-Best Breeds for Families with Toddlers
+What Are the Best Dog Breeds for Families with Toddlers?

-๐ถ Ages 0 to 4This is the category where temperament matters most.
+This is the category where temperament matters most.
 Toddlers pull ears, poke eyes, fall on dogs, and scream at unpredictable moments.
 You need a breed with extraordinary patience, a soft mouth, and a naturally gentle disposition.
 These three are consistently recommended by veterinarians and trainers for good reason.

 Golden Retriever